YOUR ONE STOP SHOP FOR USABILITY TESTING AND UX CONSULTING SERVICES

 Who we are

-We’re experienced user experience researchers.
-We’ve been doing usability research for decades.
-We combine our business and academic backgrounds to provide practical, research-based solutions for every project.
+The two founding partners combine our decades of business and academic backgrounds to provide practical, research-based solutions for every project.

-Our value proposition is based on the fact that the two principals are personally engaged in every aspect of planning and implementing all phases of user research and in analyzing and reporting the results.
+Our value proposition is based on the fact that we are personally engaged in every aspect of planning and implementing all phases of user research and reporting.

 What we do